The slit lamp exam uses an instrument that provides a magnified,

 through the slit lamp at the

 drainage angle in your eye.
-For more information, see
+To learn more, see

 How this information was developed to help you make better health decisions.